 - Get creative with your parents or significant other.
 Places like Wine & Canvas, and Board & Brush offer group DIY workshops where you can get creative.
 They provide the supplies, you BYOB.

-3. Charity Gifts: For years, my dad always said he wanted nothing for Christmas and we should just donate to someone in need.
+For years, my dad always said he wanted nothing for Christmas and we should just donate to someone in need.
 Finally, I listened to him and started donating to different charities in his name for the holidays.
-I’d wrap up a little print out about the charity and always loved his reaction when he read about the new cause as he unwrapped the gift.
+I’d wrap up a little printout about the charity and always loved his reaction when he read about the new cause as he unwrapped the gift.

 Looking for something tangible?
-There are tons of companies who give back to charity after you purchase.
+There are tons of companies that give back to the charity after your purchase.
 Here are some of my favorites:

-- The Tote Project: 10% of their gross profit goes to Two Wings, and organization that helps provide tools, guidance, and directions to victims of sex trafficking.
+- The Tote Project: 10% of their gross profit goes to Two Wings, an organization that helps provide tools, guidance, and directions to victims of sex trafficking.

 - Grounds & Hounds Coffee, Rescue Roast: All proceeds are donated to a new rescue organization each month.

-- Lush Charity Pot: For every purchase of the Charity Pot lotion, Lush donates to grassroots organizations for animal welfare, human rights, and environment conservation.
+- Lush Charity Pot: For every purchase of the Charity Pot lotion, Lush donates to grassroots organizations for animal welfare, human rights, and environmental conservation.